clinaresl/testbot/README.md

 Other optional parameters are:

-* *dbname*: name of the sqlite3 database that will store all data according to the database specification file given with `--dbspec`
+* *dbname*: name of the sqlite3 database to be generated.
+Placeholders can be used.
+To see a comprehensive list of the available placeholders type: `$ parsebot.py --show-placeholders`

-* *directory*: target directory where the results of parsing the given files are stored
+* *directory*: target directory where the results of parsing the given files are stored ---by default, the current working directory.

+   Two directories are created under the specified directory with this
+   directive: `config/` and `results/`.
+While the first contains configuration information used during the parsing process, the latter contains a copy of the files that have been processed.

 * *output*: prefix used in the name of the files that are stored in the given directory.